RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization: Method

 \subsection{Building our Bottleneck and Architecture}

-\textbf{RepGhost Bottleneck.} Based on Ghost bottleneck\cite{han2020ghostnet} in Fig. \ref{fig:repghost_bottleneck}a, we replace the Ghost modules with RepGhost modules directly to build our RepGhost bottleneck.
-However, the add operator in RepGhost module differs to the concatenation operator in Ghost module in output channels, \eg~, 50\% of the latter.
-Simply changing the input channel of the following layer will change the network severely.
-To address this, RepGhost bottleneck keeps the input and output channel numbers same as Ghost bottleneck.
-As Fig. \ref{fig:repghost_bottleneck}b shows, RepGhost bottleneck has two changes in channel setting compared to Ghost bottleneck: a) "thinner" middle channels, and b) "thicker" channels for second depthwise convolutional layer.
-Firstly, applying downsample and SE on feature maps with decreased channels makes RepGhost bottleneck more efficient\cite{Radosavovic_2020_CVPR}.
-Secondly, applying depthwise convolution on feature maps with increased channels enlarges the network capacity\cite{sandler2018mobilenetv2}, thus making RepGhost bottleneck more effective.
-Due to structural re-parameterization, RepGhost bottleneck only contains 2 branches (Fig. \ref{fig:repghost_bottleneck}c) during inference: a shortcut and a single chain of operators (1\(\times\)1 convolution, depthwise convolution and ReLU), making it more efficient in memory cost and fast inference\cite{ma2018shufflenet,ding2021repvgg}.
-We will discuss the necessity of shortcut in Sec. \ref{subsec.ablation} and profile the actual runtime on mobile devices to demonstrate the hardware efficiency over Ghost bottleneck.
+\textbf{RepGhost Bottleneck.} Due to the change of output channels, this subsection introduces how to set channels properly to utilize RepGhost module to build our RepGhost bottleneck.
+As shown in Figure~\ref{fig:repghost-bottleneck}, our RepGhost bottleneck keeps the input and output channels of Ghost bottleneck~\cite{han2020ghostnet} and replaces the two Ghost modules with our RepGhost modules directly.
+As Figure~\ref{fig:repghost-bottleneck}\textit{b} shows, RepGhost bottleneck has two changes in channel setting: a) "thinner" middle channels, and b) "thicker" channels for second depthwise convolutional layer.
+Firstly, applying downsample and SE on feature maps with decreased channels makes RepGhost bottleneck more efficient~\cite{Radosavovic_2020_CVPR}.
+Secondly, applying depthwise convolution on feature maps with increased channels enlarges the network capacity~\cite{sandler2018mobilenetv2}, thus making RepGhost bottleneck more effective.
+During inference, RepGhost bottleneck only contains 2 branches (\ref{fig:repghost-bottleneck}\textit{c}): a shortcut and a single chain of operators (1$\times$1, depthwise convolution and ReLU), making it more efficient in memory cost and fast inference~\cite{ma2018shufflenet,ding2021repvgg}.
+We also extent the bottleneck to MobileNetV4~\cite{qin2024mobilenetv4} and verify its efficiency and effectiveness in Appendix~\ref{subsec:repghostv2}.